lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-link-share.md

 ## Download assets from shared links {#download-assets-from-shared-links}

 Click the link in the email, to view the shared asset.
-The AEM Link Share page opens.
+The [!DNL AEM] Link Share page opens.

 To download the shared assets: